BenjaminHao/DailyProblems/README.md

 # Daily Questions
 ### LeetCode questions and some random questions Solved by C++ (maybe other languages later)

-- LeetCode questions - Start with letter L
+- LeetCode questions - Starting with letter L

-- Random questions - Start with letter Q
+- Random questions - Starting with letter Q